 Mitch Albom in his book, ‘The First Phone Call from Heaven’ writes about people in a small town in Michigan receiving phone calls from their loved ones who have passed away and are supposedly in Heaven.
-As the word spreads about those calls, people from all over the country and the world are seen storming into that otherwise little known town desperate for a chance to hear their lost loved ones’ voice for just one more time.
+As the word spreads about those calls, people from all over the country and the world are seen storming into that otherwise little known town, desperate for a chance to hear their lost loved ones’ voice, just one more time.

-It was an interesting concept, I thought – phone calls from the dead, interesting enough to prompt me to research further.
-I happened to discover that so many people in different parts of the world have indeed received phone calls from the dead, mostly in the way Mitch Albom has depicted in his book – accompanied by static noise with the caller ID displaying ‘Unknown’.
+It was an interesting concept, I thought, phone calls from the dead.
+I was intrigued enough to research further on this topic, which led to the discovery that so many people in different parts of the world have indeed received phone calls from the dead.
+All those calls were mostly in the way Mitch Albom has depicted in his book, accompanied by static and with the caller ID displaying ‘Unknown’.

-I have lost many loved ones myself, some of them lived a full life no matter what their age was when they died, some others, let’s just say might have many an unfinished business.
+I have lost many a loved one myself, some of them lived a full life no matter what their age was when they passed away, some others, let’s just say, might have many an unfinished business.
 Not sure how many of them ended up in heaven though.
-Scary as it may sound, every new discovery made about dead people communicating with the living ones only got me more and more empowered, leaving in it’s wake a little more hope of receiving one such call someday.
+Morbid as it may sound, every new discovery made about dead people communicating with the living ones only got me more and more empowered, leaving in it’s wake a little more hope of receiving at least one such call someday.

-I did not receive the call yet, but during the course of reading that book, I did get exposed to one song which just happened to be played over and over again, sometimes even multiple times in a day, so much to the point that it was becoming an earworm automatically.
+I did not receive the elusive call yet, but, coincidentally, while reading that book, I did get exposed to one song which just happened to be played over and over again, sometimes even multiple times in a day, to the point of becoming an earworm.
 Some of the words from that song jumped out;

 “Hello from the other side